oussamachaib/pod/README.md

 # POD_im
- Proper orthogonal decomposition algorithm, in this case, applied to Mie scattering and OH* chemiluminescence images of liquid-fuel droplets.
+ Proper orthogonal decomposition algorithm, in this case, applied to Mie scattering and OH* chemiluminescence images of two-phase flames.

 <i>Example:</i>